► All-new Mercedes C-Class saloon and estate

 It doesn’t look that new…

 Inside is where the differences are much more noticeable.
 The C has taken a leaf out of the S-Class’ book, cleaning up the dashboard of buttons and introducing an upward-angled central portrait touchscreen that’s 9.5 inches big as standard, with a larger 11.9-inch display on the options list.
 Digital instruments are now standard.
+AMG versions feature the new-trad twiddly dials on the steering wheel for quick-access to the car’s myriad settings.

 I need engine and spec details